 Codes have already changed.
 The bolts we use now are different than those allowed in the past.
 Extra framing anchors are specified by today's requirements.
 In addition, building departments are allowing certain new methods to be used on a case-by-case basis.

 You will have the same lead technician supervising your job from start to finish.
 This is a specialist who does retrofits almost exclusively.
-He or she will be your primary point of contact, although the structural manager, Leif Jackson, will be available by phone should the need arise.
+He or she will be your primary point of contact, although the structural manager will be available by phone should the need arise.

-The University of Washington conducts training classes for contractors twice a year, and we almost always send at least one representative so we can stay current on the latest developments.
 We attend major industry trade shows and ask about the newest hardware and tools.
-We arrange individual training for our crew through Simpson Strongtie USA, the industry's leading manufacturer and developer of retrofitting hardware.
-We are in the various building departments around Puget Sound on a weekly basis, staying current on their latest requirements.
+We arrange individual retrofit training for our crew through Simpson Strongtie USA, the industry's leading manufacturer and developer of retrofitting hardware.
+We are in the various building departments on a weekly basis, staying current on their latest requirements.
 It's safe to say that Sound Seismic is the best trained residential retrofitting contractor in Western Washington!

 We will assign a dedicated retrofitting crew to your project.
 These are full-time, permanent employees of Sound Seismic.
 We pay all of our team members a fair living wage, and offer full benefits.
 We think our crew is the most professional in the business, largely because of the stability and security provided by a retirement plan, paid vacations and holidays, and medical/dental/vision insurance.
 Could we offer a lower price if we used day laborers to perform the work?
 Probably, but that is not how we choose to do business.